jecovier/fb-autologin-vue/README.md

 # FB Auto Login for VUE 2
-this component initialize FB SDK and show the login pop up.
+this component initialize the Facebook SDK and show the login pop up to the user.
+It has a event when the user is login and three slots to show a different message depending on the connection status.

 ## ✔ Getting started